 Finally, new agricultural areas could be created to allow cultivation and pasture to flourish; thus providing new employment and income opportunities for locals.
 In Savinjska, there are over 11,000 farms; 90% of which are run by an individual or a family and rely primarily on family labour.
-The region is endowed with favourable natural conditions for farming and agriculture, which position Savinjska at the second place in agricultural production at national level behind the Drava Statistical Region.
+The region is endowed with favourable natural conditions for farming and agriculture, which position Savinjska among the most productive agricultural regions at national level.
 Agricultural land covers about 30% of the region's territory and in 2017, agriculture accounted for 2.7% of the regional GDP.